 There are two main types – HDL (good cholesterol) and LDL (bad cholesterol).
 If the levels of your bad cholesterol become too high and the good cholesterol too low you are at increased risk of developing cardiovascular complications.
 There are also triglycerides, which can have bad effects on your health if levels are high, too.

 For most people, eating a healthy, balanced diet and being physically active is enough to keep cholesterol levels healthy.
 But for people with diabetes, it is important that you have your levels checked every year.
+You can find out why it's important in our video.

 Do you have high cholesterol?